-INA226 measures the voltage developed across a current-sensing resistor (R{SHUNT}) when current passes through it.
+INA226-Q1 measures the voltage developed across a current-sensing resistor (R{SHUNT}) when current passes through the resistor.
 The device also measures the bus supply voltage and can calculate power when calibrated.
-It comes with alert capability where the alert pin can be programmed to respond to a user-defined event or to a conversion ready notification.
+The device comes with alert capability where the alert pin can be programmed to respond to a user-defined event or to a conversion ready notification.
 This design illustrates the ability of the alert pin to respond to a set threshold.